Learn how to configure a connection to Azure AD via SAML.

 Each SSO Identity Provider requires specific information to create and configure a new Connection.
 And often, the information required to create a Connection will differ by Identity Provider.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
-In Azure AD’s case, it needs to be set by the Enterprise when configuring your application in their Azure AD instance.
+In Azure AD’s case, it needs to be set by the organization when configuring your application in their Azure AD instance.

 Specifically, the ACS URL will need to be set as the “Reply URL (Assertion Consumer Service URL)” in the “Basic SAML Configuration” step of the Azure AD “Set up Single Sign-On with SAML” wizard:

 The Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.
 In this case, the entity ID is used to communicate that WorkOS will be the party performing SAML requests to the organization's Azure AD instance.